-Universities may be reluctant to enter the subject-level assessment planned as part of England's teaching excellence framework if they have already gained a good institutional rating, a sector expert has warned.
+Universities may be reluctant to enter the subject-level assessment planned as part of England's teaching excellence framework (TEF) if they have already gained a good institutional rating, a sector expert has warned.

 With the government set to announce overall TEF ratings for almost 300 higher education providers at the end of May, attention is now turning to proposals on how to assess the strengths of universities' different departments.